kluu1/deploy-next-graphql-app/README.md

 ## How to Deploy a Next.js App to Heroku
-This is the sample code to my blog post on Medium on "How to Deploy a Next.js App to Heroku".
+This is the starter code to my blog post on Medium on "How to Deploy a Next.js App to Heroku".
 Check it out:

 https://medium.com/javascript-in-plain-english/setting-upapollo-graphql-in-next-js-a1b36726c836